solitaire jezzball cinco travel coolpick

 Moving Whole Columns

 As alluded to above, it is common in Freecell to need to move entire columns of cards, sometimes in very complex ways.
-This is accomplished easily in NetCELL with the computer doing much of the work for you.
+This is accomplished easily in Freecell with the computer doing much of the work for you.
 To move an entire column to either an empty column or onto a suitable base card, simply click anywhere on the cards in the column you want to move.
-A blue bar will light up at the top of the column indicating that it has been selected.
+A blue highlight will appear around the column or cell indicating that it has been selected.
 Then click on the destination column or any cards it contains.
-A magenta bar will illuminate atop the column showing that it has been selected as the destination.
 Then the computer will attempt to complete the move for you.
 If the move is legal, you will see the cards animate as they are moved to the new column.
 If the move is not legal, either nothing will happen or you will see a partial animation as the computer attempts the move.

 Streaks

-Almost all games are winnable if you exercise a little patience and planning.
+All our 8x4 games are winnable if you exercise a little patience and planning.
 Thus, the goal becomes not simply to win individual games, but to see how many games you can win in a row without tripping up.
 A run of wins is called a streak.
-People have attained streaks of hundreds of games!
+People have attained streaks of thousands of games!

-NetCELL keeps track of streaks for all players who select a player name during sign on.
-Even if you quit your browser during a losing game, or power down your computer, NetCELL obstinately remembers your game and will not let you play again until you quit out of a loser.
-So be careful, use free cells cautiously, and we'll hope to see you on the Top 100.
+We keeps track of streaks for all players who select a player name during sign on.
+Even if you quit your browser during a losing game, or power down your computer, we will obstinately remember your game and will not let you play again until you quit out of a loser.
+So be careful, use free cells cautiously, and we'll hope to see you in the All Time Top Streaks list.

 Note: the average difficulty of the game will increase as your streak gets bigger.
 When your streak is small, the deals are biased to make the games a little easier.
 As your streak gets bigger the deals will approach a true random card distribution.
 Don't let the easy early games make you overly cocky as you get further along!

-If you happen to explore the Custom option (or Specify Game option in the Java version), you'll find that you can specify both a game number and a difficulty level.
+If you happen to explore the Custom option (select Custom from the "Select game flavor" drop down and click Play) you'll find that you can specify the variant (as described above), a game number and a difficulty level.
 The game number is a number in the range 0 to 32767 that uniquely controls the deal of the cards.
 The game number is shown whenever you win or lose a game.

 The game numbers as shown on the win/lose screens are of the form: